Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 *Perfect!
 Evelyn can leverage LLMs to do all of these tasks, figuring out which ones have the greatest impact is her next challenge!*

 ### Unraveling Workspace Buddy
+he fictional media company, LlamaNews, has recently launched their LLM-based copilot, Workspace Buddy.
+It is a game-changer in the digital publishing and media industry.

+As a part of the media world, this copilot supports journalists, writers, and content creators by enhancing productivity.

+Which core functionality would we expect to NOT be provided by the Workspace Buddy?